xlqian/TTLS/README.md

 ## Overview
 This project provides a visual way for understanding and debugging the A* and Double A* and multi-modal A*.

+The basic A*  and double A* implementations are heavily inspired by https://github.com/valhalla/valhalla.

 **Double A***
 ![Double A*](example_images/double_a_star.gif?raw=true "Double A*")